omgnetwork/elixir-omg/docs/api_specs/README.md

 bundle exec middleman build --clean --source=.
 ```

-You can review the generated documentation locally by running `bundle exec middleman server` and opening `http://localhost:4567/`
+You can review the generated documentation locally by running `bundle exec middleman server --source=.` and opening `http://localhost:4567/`

 ## Publish the new API documentation